 Xiaomi is a relative new kid on the block when it comes to smartphones, launching its first in just 2011.
-The Chinese manufacturer has since seen a meteoric rise to success that puts it currently as the world's number 3 smartphone vendor by volume.
-In context, that puts Xiaomi behind only Apple and Samsung at the time of writing.
-Xiaomi's main success comes from its native China, and while its devices are not readily available globally, that is beginning to change.
-One recent big addition is that of India.
+The Chinese manufacturer has seen a meteoric rise to success that puts it currently as one of the world's largest smartphone vendors by volume.
+Xiaomi's main success comes from its native China, and in recent years, the brand has made it big in the Indian market thanks to its range of budget Redmi devices.

-Away from smartphones, Xiaomi makes apps, smart TVs, a fitness band and a host of other products.
+Away from smartphones, Xiaomi makes apps, smart TVs, fitness bands, air purifiers, robot vacuums, and even a smart rice cooker.
 But the thing it's probably most well known for away from actual phones is the software that runs on them.
 MIUI predates the first Xiaomi smartphones and is a complete re-working of Android as we know it.
-It's also available readily for non-Xiaomi smartphones.

 Xiaomi co-founder Lei Jun has confirmed that the presumed successor to the Xiaomi Mi 11 Ultra has been canceled as it sought to create a "better experience" for consumers.